IbrahimSerhat/portfolio/README.md

 > This is a Ruby on Rails 5 application that allows users to create their own portfolios.

+## Demo on Heroku

+Last version is online on https://dd-portfolio.herokuapp.com

 ### Requirments

 + Ruby 2.4.0+ (prefer 2.4.2)